Your Guide to Setting Up Your Password Policy in Office 365

 • Ban common or reused passwords to keep the vulnerable passwords away from your system.

 • Enable multi-factor authentication.
-Combined with a strong password, MFA makes it increasingly more difficult to crack into users' 365 accounts.
+Combined with a strong password, multiple authentication methods make it increasingly more difficult for hackers to crack into users' 365 accounts.

 How Do I Change My Password Complexity In Office 365?